Essentialscripts/Fivem-discord-presence/README.md

 # Steps

 1. Edit the config
+2. Remove the license and read me from the folder
-2. Put in resources folder
+3. Put in resources folder
-3. ensure in server cfg
+4. ensure in server cfg